telefactor/telefactor/games/00-fam/README.md

 ## After the game

-Please browse the repos from each stage and pick your favorite things that changed between phases.
+**For players:** Please browse the repos from each stage and pick your favorite things that changed between phases.

 ### Turn order

 |Phase|Role     |Name                          |URL                                                          |
 |-----|---------|------------------------------|-------------------------------------------------------------|
 |-1   |GM       |telefactor-fam                |https://github.com/ssangervasi/telefactor-fam                |